Vegz78/McAirpos/README.md

 - Follow up bugs and improve stability
 - Expand gamepad support further
 - Collect a library of well working controller configurations(Please share working _/sd/arcade.cfg_ and _arcade1&2.py_ files with the name and type of controllers in [the issues section](https://github.com/Vegz78/McAirpos/issues))
-- Silent start, verbose option and/or log file
+- ~~Silent start, verbose option and/or log file~~
-- Support and install script for RecalBox
+- ~~Support and install script for RecalBox~~
-- Attempt to include as scriptmodule in RetroPie-Setup?
+- Attempt to include as scriptmodule in RetroPie-Setup and as an included system in Recalbox?(Going to be needing some help with this, anyone up to the task?)
 - More command line options;
   - Specify wanted /dev/input/eventXs manually,
   - Incorporate/allow to connect via [other mapping apps/scripts](https://github.com/Vegz78/McAirpos/issues/5#issuecomment-760950633)